timmyers/lighthouse/book/src/become-a-validator.md

 faucet](https://faucet.goerli.mudit.blog/) for those familiar with Goerli, or [goerli.net](https://goerli.net/) for an overview of the testnet.

+We also ask that you read the "Annoucement" section of our [Lighthouse Update #19](https://lighthouse.sigmaprime.io/update-19.html) for some background on the testnet.

 ### 1. Download and install Lighthouse

 If you already have Rust installed, you can install Lighthouse with the